AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2019-12-28-least-squares-fitting/index.md

 ![Plotting the three data points we were given.](./images/data.jpg)

 We note that the points, while scattered, appear to have a linear pattern.
-Clearly, it's not possible to fit an actual straight line to the points, so we'll do our best to get as close as possible—using least squares, of course.
+It's not possible to plot an actual straight line through these points, so we'll do our best to get as close as possible—using least squares, of course.

 ### Step 2: Pick an Appropriate Model